francesmx/CV/README.md

 ## Things I can do:
 * carry out research to **understand customer needs** and pain points
 * generate a volume of **creative ideas** to solve problems
-* **bring concepts to life** quickly,from sketches, wireframes and interactive prototypes to full-blown working apps
+* **bring concepts to life** quickly, from sketches, wireframes and interactive prototypes to full-blown working apps
 * **organise information** on a webpage, and design **intuitive site structures and navigation**
 * **test and iterate concepts** with the market, using lean / agile techniques
 * create **strategic product roadmaps** based on relative effort and value